OpenPrinting/gutenprint-printer-app/README.md

 a simple modification on the PAPPL source code, setting `PAPPL_MAX_VENDOR` in the pappl/printer.h to 256 instead of 32.

-Printers are discovered via PAPPL's backends plus Gutenprint's backend for dye-sublimation printers using a proprietary USB communication protocol.
+Printers are discovered via CUPS' backends plus Gutenprint's backend for dye-sublimation printers using a proprietary USB communication protocols.
 Printers are accepted if the model is explicitly supported, but for some printers with common languages (especially PCL 4/5c/e) there is also generic support.

+USB Quirk rules in `/usr/share/cups/usb` and the `/etc/cups/snmp.conf` file can get edited if needed.

-Make sure you have Gutenprint installed.
+Make sure you have Gutenprint and CUPS (at least its backends) installed.

 You also need Ghostscript to print PDF or PostScript jobs.